-Pests and pathogens
+Pests and Pathogens

-Japanese cedar is susceptible to Phytophthora root disease, including P. cinnamomi.
+Japanese red-cedar is susceptible to Phytophthora root disease, including P. cinnamomi.
 It is also considered to be susceptible to Armillaria root rot (honey fungus).
 Elsewhere, it has been reported to be affected by Juniper blight (Phomopsis juniperovora) which is present in Britain and already widespread on juniper.